 There are four puzzle sets in total (so eight puzzles across the competition).
 Points can be earned by solving each puzzle and submitting your answer.
 The leaderboard keeps track of how well each team is doing.
 (See the FAQ for how the scoring works.)

-MathsBombe is organised by the School of Mathematics at the University of Manchester.
+MathsBombe is organised by the Department of Mathematics at the University of Manchester.
 It is the sister competition to the Alan Turing Cryptography Competition.

 The competition is supported by the Dame Kathleen Ollerenshaw Trust.